Strips Table Lamp

 Manufacturer: Quality System, Dragor, Denmark.

-Other versions: Also made in smoked acrylic, as you can see below.
-Made as a pendant lamp.
+Other versions: The Strips table lamp also exists in smoked acrylic, as you can see below.
+Also made as a pendant lamp.
 Several other lamps in this style were produced.

 The Strips table lamp is made of clear acrylic and white PVC.
 The flexible rings (strips) are opaque, except for the outermost transparent ring.
 Each ring overlaps the next one, which creates a very special light effect.